apersongithub/Duolingo-Unlimited-Hearts/.github/ISSUE_TEMPLATE/documentation.md

 **Is something Missing or Incorrect?**
 Answer: Missing or Incorrect

-**If you selected Incorrect:**
+**If you selected Incorrect...**
-Please quote the Incorrect statement, otherwise skip this if you put missing.
+Please quote the Incorrect statement [Otherwise skip this if you put "Missing"]

 **Describe the issue**
 A concise description of what the issue is.